×

 Nausea and vomiting – The common cause of nausea in adults is intense pain usually from an illness or injury and the first trimester of pregnancy.
 The other reasons include motion sickness, indigestion, food poisoning, exposure to toxic chemicals and viruses.

 Long-term and chronic conditions can also cause nausea and vomiting.
-These conditions can come along with other symptoms, such as diarrhoea, constipation, and stomach pain.
-These chronic conditions include food intolerances, such as celiac disease and dairy protein and lactose intolerance.
+These conditions can come along with other symptoms, such as diarrhea, constipation, and stomach pain.
+These chronic conditions include food intolerances, such as celiac disease, dairy protein, and lactose intolerance.
 Irritable bowel syndrome (IBS) is a common stomach condition that causes bloating, nausea, vomiting, heartburn, fatigue, and cramping.

 1. Hydrate

-Dehydration can increase the possibility of nausea/vomiting and stomach ache.
+Dehydration can increase the possibility of nausea/vomiting and stomach aches.
 A diet of clear liquids can provide the sugar, salt, and some nutrients that the body needs until one can eat solid food again.
-Clear liquids are easy to digest and not putting extra effort on the stomach and intestine is ideal.
+Clear liquids are easy to digest, and not putting extra effort into the stomach and intestine is ideal.
 The best liquids to consume when nauseous are

 • Clear broth